 The monotonous study makes students bored while motivation is key to success.
 Such methods as gamification, microlearning, social learning, AR and VR, and AI refresh the learning process.
-Let's dive a bit deeper with these last educational app features.
+Let's dive a bit deeper with these last educational app for kids features.

 Mobile Learning Catches the Trend

 People spend more time on the web via their smartphones.
 No wonder that mobile learning gets on a boat of learning options during Covid-19.
 Those apps provide a huge variety of content that can be accessed online.
 They also help to track the progress daily, weekly, or monthly.

 - weak internet connection

 Gaming elements keep learners interested.
 Usually, they appear in places where they aren't supposed to be.
 These elements may be shaped as challenges, levels to pass, badges, scoreboards, and the like.
 The higher results, the better performance a student has.